daphne-eu/daphne/doc/development/HandlingPRs.md

         git checkout -b akroviakov-415-densemat-strings-kernels main
         git pull git@github.com:akroviakov/daphne.git 415-densemat-strings-kernels
         ```
       - Once you have resolved all potential merge conflicts, you will have to do a merge commit.
 To get rid of this and ensure a linear history, start an interactive rebase from the last commit in main.
+In that process all non-relevant commits can be squashed and meaningful commit messages created if necessary.
+        ``` bash
+        git rebase -i <commit hash of last commit in main>
+        ```
+      - Once everything is cleaned up in the local PR branch, switch back to main and merge from the PR branch.
+This should yield clean commits on top of main because of the prior rebasing.
+        ``` bash
+        git checkout main
+        git merge akroviakov-415-densemat-strings-kernels
+        git push origin main
+        ```
   - check if the code builds at all (should be checked automatically)
   - check if there are compiler warnings (should be fixed) (should be checked automatically)
   - check if the test cases pass (should be checked automatically)